albaniahazera/Program_terminal_python3/README.md

 # Program_terminal_python3
-this program made with python3
+this program was create in python3 python3 and its purpose is only for my experience in creating python type projects